 The Company grants stock options and restricted stock units ("RSUs") for its equity incentive plan and employee stock purchase plan.
 Stock-based compensation to employees is measured based on the grant date fair value of the awards and recognized over the period during which the employee is required to perform services in exchange for the award (generally the vesting period of the award).
-The Company estimates the fair value of stock options and employee stock purchase plans awards granted using the Black-Scholes option-valuation model.
-Upon completion of the acquisition of Vivint Solar, all outstanding equity awards under Vivint Solar's equity incentive plans were automatically converted to Sunrun equity awards with the number of shares underlying such awards (and, in the case of stock options, the applicable exercise price) adjusted based on the exchange ratio of 0.55 shares of Sunrun common stock per share of Vivint Solar common stock and the fair value was also updated in accordance with ASC 718, Stock Compensation.
+When determining the grant date fair value of stock-based compensation, the Company utilizes the observable closing share price of its stock on the grant date.
+The Company considers whether any adjustments are needed to the share price to reflect fair value, including in instances where the observable market price does not reflect certain material non-public information known to the Company, but unavailable to marketplace participants at the time the market price is observed.
+No such adjustments were made during the years ended December 31, 2021, 2020, and 2019.
+The Company estimates the fair value of stock options and employee stock purchase plans awards granted using the Black-Scholes optionvaluation model.
+Upon completion of the acquisition of Vivint Solar, all outstanding equity awards under Vivint Solar's equity incentive plans were automatically converted to Sunrun equity awards with the number of shares underlying such awards (and, in the case of stock options, the applicable exercise price) adjusted based on the exchange ratio of 0.55 shares of Sunrun common stock per share of Vivint Solar common stock and the fair value was also updated in accordance with ASC 718.
+Stock Compensation.
 Compensation cost is recognized over the vesting period of the applicable award using the straight-line method for those options expected to vest.
 For performance-based equity compensation awards, the Company generally recognizes compensation expense for each vesting tranche over the related performance period.